HESOFTS/sexten_2017/model_creator/README.md

 If you need to use diffuse map cube, save map cube file as "map_cube.fits"
 	in the same directory

+The **free parameter** is set as reported on ctools page, but you should check those numbers on xml file and change it if you want differents free parameters.

+ps: this script is *far from perfect*.
+Keep as it is, double check the resulting xml file, and if you get some errors take a look at the python source code.

 # How to setup the source file